College of Staten Island CUNY Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At CSI, approximately 15% of students took out student loans averaging $5,366 a year.
 That adds up to $21,464 over four years for those students.

-How Much Money Do CSI Graduates Make?students who graduate from CSI with a bachelor's degree go on to jobs where they make an average salary of $41,500 in their early years.
+How Much Money Do CSI Graduates Make?bachelor's degree recipients from CSI make around $41,500 per year during the early years of their employment.
 This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of College of Staten Island CUNY